|Cat. no. A300||GBS Detect™, 15x100mm Plate, 17ml||10 plates/bag|

 MATERIALS REQUIRED BUT NOT PROVIDED

-Standard microbiological supplies and equipment such as loops, swabs, applicator sticks, LIM Broth (Cat. no. L57), Strep B Carrot Broth™ (Cat. no. Z140), StrepPRO™ Grouping Kit (Cat. no. PL030HD), other culture media, incinerators, and incubators, etc., as well as serological and biochemical reagents, are not provided.
+Standard microbiological supplies and equipment such as loops, swabs, applicator sticks, enrichment broths such as LIM Broth (Cat. no. L57), Strep B Carrot Broth™ kit formats, StrepPRO™ Grouping Kit (Cat. no. PL030HD), other culture media, incinerators, and incubators, etc., as well as serological and biochemical reagents, are not provided.

 |Test Organisms||Inoculation Method||Incubation||Results|